Before I show you the 20-year annualized returns by asset class between 1999 – 2018, I want you to guess the following four things:

 If you want to combat elevated inflation, then it's best to buy REITs, private real estate, S&P 500, and bonds for the long run.
 The key is to invest in risk assets that tend to provide returns greater than headline inflation.

 For our tax-advantaged investments, including our son's 529 plan, I plan on leaving them alone.
 We've still got between 16-20 years before we want to access the funds.

-For our after-tax investments, I’m reducing exposure to stocks, increasing exposure to cash and short-term treasuries, diversifying our real estate exposure across non-coastal cities through speciality REITs and real estate crowdfunding, and constantly looking for ocean view fixers in San Francisco.
+For our after-tax investments, I'm reducing exposure to stocks, increasing exposure to cash and short-term Treasuries.
+I'm also diversifying our real estate exposure across non-coastal cities through speciality REITs and real estate crowdfunding.
+Finally, I'm constantly looking for ocean view fixers in San Francisco.

 I'm sure I'll be kicking myself 10 years from now if I don't buy at least one more ocean view fixer today.
 I just love the combo of identifying high growth potential investments and boosting returns through rehabbing.

 If you're curious, here's how I'd invest $250,000 today for more details.
 With elevated inflation and interest rates, I like Treasury bonds, but also real estate, which I consider a bond plus investment.

 As we saw from the annualized returns by asset class, REITs have performed best.
 However, REITs are also very volatile during a stock market downturn.
 Therefore, I'd much rather prefer investing in private eREITS, like the ones offered by Fundrise.

 In 2016, I started diversifying into heartland real estate to take advantage of lower valuations and higher cap rates.
 I did so by investing $810,000 with real estate crowdfunding platforms.
 With interest rates down, the value of cash flow is up.
 Further, the pandemic has made working from home more common.